Singapore on a Budget: 6 Free Things to Do

 One of the reasons that backpackers and budget-travelers head to Southeast Asia is because of its affordability and its chaos.
 Singapore is a definite exception to this rule.
 I’ve heard so many travelers describe Singapore as expensive and sterile.
-With a reputation like this it’s no wonder why many long-term travelers (including myself) opt to leave Singapore off of their Southeast Asia itineraries.
+With a reputation like this it’s no wonder why many travelers opt to leave Singapore off of their Southeast Asia itineraries.

-5 Quirky and Free Things to do in Singapore:
+Free Things to do in Singapore

-1. Haji Lane
+Explore Haji Lane

-Even if you’re not staying in Chinatown, this district is well worth a visit.
 The old buildings, with their combination of baroque and Victorian architecture, are incredibly picturesque and it seems like there are red and orange paper lanterns strewn about the entire area, making it all the more atmospheric.
 And for those who are looking to buy some cheap, kitschy souvenirs, Chinatown is definitely a must.

 Chinatown also boasts some sprawling (and famous) hawker centers that are packed with cheap food stalls where it’s possible to fill up for a couple of dollars – not bad for ultra-expensive Singapore!

-3. Supertree Grove
+Feel Small in Supertree Grove

-Supertree Grove is a part of the one billion dollar Marina Bay Gardens project.
+Supertree Grove is a part of the one-billion dollar Marina Bay Gardens project.
 You pretty much have to take the time to visit this amazing and unique part of town while in Singapore (if you’re taking the MRT get off at the Promenade stop).
 At the gardens you can visit the Cloud Forest and the Flower Dome both of which cost a pretty penny, but backpackers and budget travelers will be happy to know that Supertree Grove is absolutely free to visit!

-4. Little India
+Be Transported in Little India

 Food aside, I highly recommend taking some time to explore Little India.
 Singapore actually has a sizable Indian population and I personally found it very interesting to see just how different Little India is compared to anywhere else in Singapore; it honestly feels like a different country.

-Whether or not you’re a budget traveler staying in this part of town, Little India is a wonderful place to visit to soak up the atmosphere and do some serious people watching.
+Whether or not you’re a budget traveler staying in this part of town, Little India is a wonderful place to visit to soak up the atmosphere and do some serious people-watching.
 Oh, and have I mentioned that it has the best Indian food ever?
 Because it does.

-5. Clarke Quay
+Wander Around Clarke Quay

 One of the many things that I like about Singapore is that the city is easily navigable given its relatively small size and easy-to-use (and cheap!)
 MRT system.
 It is amazing that in two days’ time I was able to explore so much of the city and experience some of its many different sides, from watching Hindu ceremonies in Little India to glimpsing funky street art on Haji Lane to wondering around one of the trippiest art installations in the world.